-European Solidarity Corps program is an international volunteer program funded by the European Commission.
-It enables all young people legally resident in Europe, aged between 18 and 30 years, to carry out an international volunteer service in an organization or in a public body in Europe, Africa, Asia or South America for a period ranging from 2 to 12 months.
-It provides the reimbursement of travel expenses and complete coverage of the costs of food and accommodation for the international volunteer.
+The European Solidarity Corps is an international volunteer programme funded by the European Commission.
+It enables young people legally resident in Europe, aged between 18 and 30 years, to volunteer in an organisation or public body for a period ranging from 2 to 12 months.
+The programme provides reimbursement of travel expenses and complete coverage of the costs of food and accommodation for the international volunteer.

 We ask a minimum of one month from volunteers with a daily commitment of 5 hours and weekends free.